mstdokumaci/arraydb/README.md

 For a complete example, please have a look at [this folder](https://github.com/mstdokumaci/arraydb/tree/master/sample/social).

-For a sneak peak, follow the document.
+For a sneak peek, follow the document.

 ## Simple usage